Read on for tips, advice, and some real insights about using Instagram to market your real estate photography business.

 So it’s very important to have a deep well of images that you can draw on easily for your feed.
 That shouldn’t be a problem for real estate photographers.
 Once the Instagram algorithm starts to understand that you’re a regular contributor, it’s more likely to recommend you as a follow to people interested in that subject.

 In the early days, you should try and find an influencer or a local celebrity who you can associate with.
 Maybe offer to shoot their house for free, in exchange for some exposure and the chance to interact online with them.
-Some good @mentions from a celeb with a large, engaged following works as a stamp of approval and is certain to bring you new followers.
+Some good @mentions from a celeb with a large, engaged following works as a stamp of approval and are certain to bring you, new followers.

 That starts to create a snowball effect.
 If you celebrate the beauty of their homes, chances are they will praise your skill, or the realtor will share your work, or you’ll get spotted by a larger account and your reach just begins to expand organically.